flbulgarelli/miyuki/README.md

 ## Prebuilt distributions

-Go to any of the `dists/` subfolders and follow instructions.
+You'll find different setup configuration for language runners and content under the `dist` directory.
+Go to any of the `dists/` directories and follow instructions.